 Approximately seven hundred and fifty years later after Micah had said that all of their sins would be cast into the depths of the sea, God made a way for this to happen.
 He manifested Himself in the flesh (John 1:1,14, 1 Timothy 3:16) and turned His compassion into His passion (Acts 1:3) i.e. to be crucified, and then buried, and then be resurrected, giving us the gospel (1 Corinthians 15:1-4) to obey.

-He made it easy for us to have our sins figuratively cast into the sea when the Apostle Peter, on the day of Pentecost, preached:
+He made it easy for us to have our sins "cast into the depths of the sea" when the Apostle Peter, on the day of Pentecost, preached:

 Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit (Acts 2:38 ESV).

 That's exactly what happened to about three thousand (Acts 2:41) of Israel's lost sheep that day.
 They were baptized, having their sins forgiven and left buried in the water that they had been baptized in.
 We know that to be true because the Trinitarian baptismal formula of sprinkling or showering of water over a lost soul was not invented until the third century.
 They were submerged in water, just like we must be today to be born again.